 The layout of the Seattle Tacoma International Airport is simple.
 There’s one main terminal with four separate concourses (A, B, C, and D).
 Then, there are two satellite terminals (N to the north, and S to the south).
 The S terminal is the international terminal.

 It’s a very simple and efficient design, and it’ll make sense once you’re in there trekking from one flight to another.
-It’ll make even more sense if you have experience with the Orlando airport.

 The reason why short layovers are ok in Seattle